OpenTermsArchive/docs/content/guidelines/declaring.en.md

 - - -

+## Using the graphical contribution interface

-## Blank page when contacting support
+### Blank page when contacting support

 While using the graphical user interface for contribution, you may come across a blank page when trying to contact the team.